warut92/time/README.md

 # myclock
-I'm forgetful, so I have to create my own clock with waring text.
+I'm forgetful, so I have to create my own clock with warning text.